Parul-mahajan/Prompt-Library/BestPractices/PromptEngineeringBestPractices/DifferentPromptingTechniques.md

 ```

 ## 8. Persona-Based Prompting
+*Persona-based prompting tailors the response to a specific audience or persona, ensuring the output is relevant and understandable to them.*
 ```
 I'm a technical project manager with limited AWS knowledge.
 My team needs to migrate our monolithic Java application to microservices on AWS.